 The Samson is fitted with a 30mm Bushmaster cannon and Spike missiles.
 The commander and gunner have separate sights (daylight and thermal imaging) and can operate in hunter-killer mode.
 The gun can also be unloaded from the inside.

 Boxer was originally demonstrated with the RCT 30 unmanned turret as fitted to the German Puma infantry fighting vehicle.

 Lithuania has ordered 88 vehicles in total, 82 in IFV, 2 Driver Training and 4 Command variants.
 The total contract value for the Lithuanian vehicles is 386 million Euros, or roughly £3.9m each, with KMW making 53 and Rheinmetall, the remainder.

 The Australian CRV uses a Lance modular manned turret with a dual belt-fed Rheinmetall 30mm MK-30/2 ABM automatic cannon and 7.62mm GPMG.
 It also has an RWS with a 7.62mm weapon.
 The main gun can use programmable ammunition.

-The two command posts variants are specific to Germany and the Netherlands, each configured with country-specific communication and other electronic systems.
-In order to make them appear visually similar to the more numerous APC variants, the command variants have the same roof height.
+The two command post variants are specific to Germany and the Netherlands, each configured with country-specific communication and other electronic systems.

 In addition to the vehicle commander and driver, there is accommodation for three command personnel.